 Studies (the data) – facts to determine the need, like traffic volumes and growth, local development and safety factors

-Stakeholder inputs (the wants) – what we hear from the travelling public, industry, municipalities, First Nations and public consultation like BC on the Move and the Sunshine Coast Fixed Link Feasibility Study for example.
+Stakeholder inputs (the wants) – what we hear from the travelling public, industry, municipalities, First Nations and public consultation like the Sunshine Coast Fixed Link Feasibility Study for example.

 Conceptual options (the possible solutions)

 - Determining what needs and/or wants can be achieved at each funding threshold